schneider-f/drivesage_app/README.md

 - deal with cache error
 - modify maps link function to cut it in part if too long
 - api latency?
-- generation of direction link, add time of day